Error Thresholds in Presence of Epistatic Interactions: Introduction

 Epistatic interactions arise when the effect of one gene is influenced by one or more other genes, and are prevalent in RNA viruses \cite{sanjuan04}.
 Epistasis can also arise at sub-gene level in RNA viruses \cite{lyons18, lalic12}.
 This is due to their compact genomes and the fact that protein expression often depends on multiple loci \cite{sanjuan06,elena10}.
 The presence of epistatic interactions creates complex fitness landscapes characterized by multiple fitness peaks separated by low-fitness valleys, and navigating these rugged landscapes poses a significant challenge for RNA viruses, as beneficial mutations must be combined in specific ways to traverse the fitness valleys and reach new adaptive peaks \cite{colunga23, rokyta11}.

 The mechanisms leading to the Error Catastrophe can be understood in the language of continuous phase transitions \cite{leuthausser86,leuthausser87,baake97, bull05}.
-Even in the presence of lethal mutations, this analogy helps explain the transition from a state of high fitness to one dominated by defective genotypes.
+This analogy helps explain the transition from a state of high fitness to one dominated by defective genotypes.
 We extend this analogy to rugged fitness landscapes, which are expected to arise whenever the effects of epistasis are strong \cite{kauffman87}.
-Rugged energy landscapes arise as well in the context of spin glasses, which are magnetic systems with numerous local minima in their energy landscape arising from conflicting energy requirements \cite{mezard87,nishimori11b}.
-To study their properties, physicists employ the Replica Trick, a mathematical technique that facilitates the analysis of magnetic systems with disordered and conflicting interactions \cite{parisi23}.
+Rugged energy landscapes arise as well in the context of spin glasses, which are magnetic systems with numerous local minima in their landscape arising from conflicting energy requirements \cite{mezard87,nishimori11b}.
+To study their properties, one can employs the Replica Trick, a mathematical technique that facilitates the analysis of magnetic systems with disordered and conflicting interactions \cite{parisi23}.
 We apply methods developed in this framework to study epistatic landscapes in RNA viruses, providing a deeper understanding of their evolutionary dynamics and the factors that influence their adaptability, such as the prospect that phenotypes can correspond to classes of genotypes which are separated by fitness valleys.

+The paper is structured as follows.
+In Section \ref{model} we present statistical-mechanical models of replicator growth to establish the analogy between the Error Catastrophe and ferro-paramagnetic transitions, and we explain how to generalize it to epistatic fitness landscapes.
+The numerical simulations are presented in Section \ref{results}, where metrics derived from spin glasses are used to diagnose the existence of a threshold.
+We conclude in Section \ref{discussion} by discussing possible applications and further steps.